gh-drourke/git_bump/README.md

 Note: This file is 'up-to-date' on the local system.
 However, as it is generated after a local commit, it is now an unstaged file and will not be included in the current push to the remote.

-# Version numbers and Tags
+# Version Numbers and Tags

 1. Version numbers are strictly maintained in a 3-tuple format: Major.minor.patch